valentinchelle/valentinchelle.github.io/_posts/2019-09-29-Ai-counter-depression.markdown

 			<b>Neutral</b>
 		</td>
 		<td>
-			This is an intersting article.
+			This is an interesting article.
 		</td>
 	</tr>